London Flights from Oakland to Increase with Norwegian Air Expansion

 Oakland, CA: (December 15, 2016) – Flights from Oakland International Airport to London’s Gatwick Airport (LGW) will jump from three to five times weekly beginning April 18, 2017 on Norwegian.
 The airline has said that it will serve London-Gatwick from Oakland on Mondays, Tuesdays, Thursdays, Fridays, and Sundays, all aboard brand new 349-passenger Boeing 787-9 Dreamliner aircraft.

-OAK is the only Bay Area airport to offer service to London-Gatwick on both Norwegian and British Airways, the latter of which announced on November 1st that it will begin flying from Oakland starting March 28, 2017.
+OAK is the only Bay Area airport to offer service to London-Gatwick on Norwegian Airways, the latter of which announced on November 1st that it will begin flying from Oakland starting March 28, 2017.
 Flights from both carriers will total up to 9 weekly departures from OAK to LGW.

 With all announced routes in operation by next summer, Oakland will have a total of six European destinations, making OAK the 3rd largest gateway to Europe (in terms of destinations) in California, behind LAX and SFO.